curious-containers/cc-jupyter-service.github.io/README.md

 Instead of `None` we can also use other values.
 These values are overwritten by CC-Jupyter-Service and then contain the path to the file or directory that we want to specify now in the CC-Jupyter-Service UI.

-To specify which files or directories we want to use in our notebook we click at the Plus-Button in the "External Data" Section.
+To specify which files or directories we want to use in our notebook we click at the plus-button in the "External Data" section.
 The first thing we enter is name of our variable that we specified in our parameters cell (in this example `my_input_directory`).

-Then we have to choose between `File` and `Directory`.
+Then we have to choose between `File`, `Directory` and some other possible types.
 As `my_input_directory` is a directory we choose **Directory**.

 Next we choose the way how to transfer the files or directories to our notebook.
 Currently there is only one option **SSH**.

 Now there are some more fields to fill.
-The **Host** specifies the ssh-storage-Server that we want to access.
+The **Host** specifies the ssh-storage-server that we want to access.
-So we fill in the hostname of the storage server, in our example `my-storage-server.f4.htw-berlin.de`.
+So we fill in the hostname of the storage server, in our example `dt1.f4.htw-berlin.de`.

 Next we have to specify the path to the file or directory on our storage server that we want to use.
-In our example it would be `/home/username/test_directory`.
+In our example it would be `/home/s0000000/test_directory`.
 We can also use the relative path `test_directory`, which will be interpreted relative to our home directory.
 Do not use `~` or environment variables.

 Now the CC-Jupyter-Service knows where to find our data (host and path) and the parameter you want to define with it (in our example `my_input_directory`).
 But to access these files we need authentication information.
-So we have to supply our **Username** and **Password** combination we used to login into our SSH-Server.
+So we have to supply our **Username** and **Password** combination we used to login into our SSH-Server (Username should be s0000000).

 The last thing to specify is whether we want to copy our directory or to mount it.
 Most of the time mounting is faster and better, so we tick the checkbox.